Please subscribe to our notifications

 I finally took the plunge in May of this year, and now I’ve got enough data to share my experiences.
 In the next few blog posts, I’m going to cover what that looked like, share my results, explain how to set it all up, and give some insight into whether or not I plan to continue with direct sales.

-So, if you’re interested in whether or not direct sales are right for you, stay tuned!
+So, if you’re interested in whether or not direct sales are right for you, check out part 2!

 Share this blog